 2014 marks the 40th anniversary of ABBA’s Eurovision win with vintage hit single “Waterloo.”
 Despite consistently topping the charts for nearly a decade thereafter and selling over 400 million records worldwide, the legendary group remain a bit of an unknown quantity to fresh-faced listeners.

-A young Jack White once ironically asked an audience at a White Stripes concert if going to a rock and roll concert was the same as going to a museum.
-For my part, Ron Mueck has enthralled me, Dale Chihuly filled me with wonder, but the Bass Drum of Death show last Sunday at Casa del Popolo rocked me to the core.
+Ron Mueck has enthralled me, Dale Chihuly filled me with wonder, but the show last Sunday at Casa del Popolo by garage-punk trio Bass Drum of Death rocked me to the core.